 We strive to provide the best possible managed WordPress hosting platform for you and your business, and we feel that our feature-filled website backup system is the way to go.

-Kinsta offers automatic daily backups, downloadable backups, manual backup restore points, and even system generated backups which are an automatic system backup created during certain events.
+Kinsta offers automatic daily backups, downloadable backups, external backups to Amazon S3 or Google Cloud Storage, manual backup restore points, and even system generated backups which are an automatic system backup created during certain events.
 And if that weren’t enough, we have an hourly backup add-on you can purchase to create backups every hour or every 6 hours.

 Because of this, there is no need for a backup plugin if you host with Kinsta. 🤘 You can restore backups with a click of a button and even copy them to your staging environment.